sud0gh0st-pwn/Django_Lesson_One/Readme.md

 Now as you can see when we login to the admin CMS you can see the Classes model has loaded.

 ## Lesson 2 coming soon
+- add views
+- add css framework
+- maybe add js framework for frontend if we go for REST setup.